SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CEI, PTRS, ROCC, KBAL

-Camber Energy, Inc. (NYSE: CEI)’s merger with Viking Energy Group, Inc. If you are a Camber Energy shareholder, click here to learn more about your rights and options.
+Camber Energy, Inc. CEI's merger with Viking Energy Group, Inc. If you are a Camber Energy shareholder, click here to learn more about your rights and options.

-Partners Bancorp (NASDAQ: PTRS)’s sale to LINKBANCORP, Inc. for 1.15 shares of LINKBANCORP stock for each Partners share.
+Partners Bancorp PTRS's sale to LINKBANCORP, Inc. for 1.15 shares of LINKBANCORP stock for each Partners share.
 If you are a Partners shareholder, click here to learn more about your rights and options.

-Ranger Oil Corporation (NASDAQ: ROCC)’s sale to Baytex Energy Corp.
+Ranger Oil Corporation ROCC's sale to Baytex Energy Corp.
 Under the terms of the agreement, Ranger shareholders will receive 7.49 Baytex shares plus $13.31 in cash, for each Ranger common share.
 If you are a Ranger shareholder, click here to learn more about your rights and options.

-Kimball International, Inc. (NASDAQ: KBAL)’s sale to HNI Corporation for $9.00 in cash and 0.1301 shares of HNI common stock for each share of Kimball common stock.
+Kimball International, Inc. KBAL's sale to HNI Corporation for $9.00 in cash and 0.1301 shares of HNI common stock for each share of Kimball common stock.
 If you are a Kimball shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.